pulumi/examples/secrets-provider/vault/README.md

 # Pulumi Vault Encryption

-Pulumi allows you to use KMS encryption from your cloud provider to encrypt any secrets stored in the backend.
+Pulumi allows you to encrypt any secrets stored in the backend.

 This example shows how this might be done for Hashicorp Vault.
 It creates an S3 bucket with a single file that has a "secret" value.